-Contractor shall remove dirt and wax buildup, restoring the stonework in accordance with the attached Historic Preservation Guidelines hereby incorporated by reference and made a part of this SOW.
-The objective is to restore the stonework's original luster and achieve a degree of reflectivity which meets Court requirements based on sample mock-ups.
+Contractor shall remove dirt and stains, restoring the marble and terrazzo in accordance with the attached GSA Historic Preservation Guidelines, which are incorporated herein.
+Contractor shall restore the marble and terrazzo's original luster and achieve a degree of reflectivity which meets the Court's requirements.